redis/redis-doc/commands/spublish.md

 @examples

-For examplem the following command publishes to channel "orders" with a subscriber already waiting for message(s).
+For example, the following command publishes to channel "orders" with a subscriber already waiting for message(s).

 ```
 > spublish orders hello